EndangeredMassa/endangeredmassa.github.com/_posts/2013-10-09-managing-a-project.md

 blurb:
   Working with Node.js and npm can be a lot of fun until you have other people actually using your software!
-  Now you have a responsibility to your users to not break their code when they pull down your updates.
+  Now your users expect their code to work.
+The audacity!
 published: false
 ---

-We're going to assume some Github familiarity, but the principles apply regardless.
+We're going to assume some Github (pull request) familiarity, but the principles apply regardless.

 ## Semver

 We want to use Semver for our version numbers.

 Semver means "semantic versioning".
 It's a way of making those version numbers actually mean something.
-The [semver.org](http://semver.org/) site summarizes the practice extremely well.
+The [semver.org](http://semver.org/) site summarizes the practice extremely well:

 Given a version number MAJOR.MINOR.PATCH, increment the: